davidmccoy/fantasy-drafter/README.md

 * Start the server: `rails s`

 This should leave you with a new tournament with 8 users and ready to set up a new draft.

+To sync the production database to staging:

+`heroku pg:copy fantasy-drafter::DATABASE_URL DATABASE_URL -a fantasy-drafter-staging`